frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/stock/articles/managing-batch-wise-inventory.md

 `Stock > Documents > Batch > New`

-To learn more about batch, click [here.](/docs/user/manual/en/stock/batch.html)
+Read [Stock batch](/docs/user/manual/en/stock/batch.html) to learn more.

 For the Batch item, updating Batch No. in the stock transactions (Purchase Receipt & Delivery Note) is mandatory.